tythe-protocol/tythe/README.md

 # Overview

-Tythe is a simple, open, and transparent way for companies to fund the Open Source software they rely on.
+Tythe is a simple, open, and transparent way for companies to fund the Open Source Software they rely on.

 Tythe has no middlemen, no chokepoints, no fees, no contracts, and no opaque division of proceeds.